Wayfarer-Labs/owl-control/README.md

 >
 > - We don't capture your microphone or anything outside the active game.
 > - We screen and filter all the data we receive, and any private information is removed.
-> - We will release our scrubbed and prefiltered data to the research community under permissive and open-source license.
+> - We will freely release our scrubbed and prefiltered data to the research community under permissive and open-source license.

 ## Usage